 - Community Pharmacy Direct Referral to local Out of Hours services

-- the NHS Minor Ailment Service which has established community pharmacy as the first port of call for the treatment of minor or routine ailments
+- NHS Scotland Pharmacy First has been established within community pharmacy as the first port of call for the treatment of minor or routine ailments

 For more information on Unscheduled Care and additional resources, please refer to the NHS Scotland website.